JaySGoenka/Coffee-Machine/README.md

-This is a software version of a basic coffee machine.
-Its a python project that i am working on.
+This is a software version of a basic coffee machine in python.